xvaclav/shrexpo/README.md

 To run the server, you'll first need to install openssl, [Node.js](https://node.js) >=20 and pnpm >=9 onto your system.
 If you have these programs, you may run `./generate-ca.sh <domain>`, where `<domain>` is the domain you got from EXPO_UPDATE_URL.
+You may also use Docker and the attached `compose.yml` file to run this project in a container, along with a DNS server for spoofing the update server IP, in which case you do not need to install any of the abovementioned software.

 This script will generate a self-signed CA for the server, as well as an .env file.
 Before starting the server, you will need to add a few more entries to the .env file.
 These entries are:
+- `PORT` - this should be `443` if you intend to actually use this to intercept updates. otherwise, it can be set to something like `4443` in order to be able to run it as a non-root user.
 - `ORIGIN` - the base path where this server will be accessible, used for the modified asset URL in the manifest.
-I recommend this to be served using a legitimate certificate, as the app may face difficulties downloading the patch otherwise.
-To avoid having to request your own certificate, I recommend using `cloudflared` and its free `tunnel` option.
+I recommend this to be the URL of the `EXPO_ORIGINAL_DOMAIN` (e.g. if your `EXPO_ORIGINAL_DOMAIN` is `bla.example`, then ORIGIN should be `https://bla.example/`).
 - `SEARCH_STRING` - The string which will be searched in the binary blob
 - `REPLACE_STRING` - The string which will replace `SEARCH_STRING`

 An example of such file is provided in `.env.example`.
-Once the environment file is configured, you may run `pnpm run start` to start the patcher server.
+Once the environment file is configured, you may run `pnpm run start` (or `docker compose up -d`) to start the patcher server.
 You will then need to install the root certificate found in `certs/root.crt` onto the Android device, and somehow intercept its request to the original update server.

 ## Caveats
 The patcher, in its current state, only works in the following conditions (from most to least work-around-able):